-Liam Hemsworth, Patrick Dempsey, More May Make Jan.
-13 the Sexiest Birthday Ever
+Is January 13 the Sexiest Birthday of the Year?
+Here's Why We Think So

 Orlando Bloom

-First brought into the SMA fold back in 2003, the Lord of the Rings saga star, 40, has played a blond elf, a swashbuckler on the high seas and Romeo Montague himself.
-Given his ability to wield a sword as smoothly as a sonnet, it’s no surprise he’s been involved with some of the most beautiful women in the world, currently, Katy Perry.
+First brought into the SMA fold back in 2003, the Lord of the Rings saga star, 43, has played a blond elf, a swashbuckler on the high seas and Romeo Montague himself.
+Given his ability to wield a sword as smoothly as a sonnet, it’s no surprise he’s been involved with some of the most beautiful women in the world and is now engaged to Katy Perry.

 Nick Clooney